Qovery/console/README.md

 - [GitHub](https://github.com/Qovery/console): (Bug reports, Contributions)
 - [Twitter](https://twitter.com/qovery_): (Get the news fast)

+---

-## FAQ
+## ❓ FAQ

 ### Why does Qovery exist?

 At Qovery, we believe that the Cloud must be simpler than what it is today.
-Our goal is to consolidate the Cloud ecosystem and makes it accessible to any developer, DevOps, and company.
+Our goal is to consolidate the Cloud ecosystem and make it accessible to any developer, DevOps, and company.
 Qovery helps people to focus on what they build instead of wasting time doing plumbing stuff.

 ### Why do we use Nx?

-- Nx acts as a robust framework, providing significant benefits for React applications.
+- Nx acts as a robust framework, providing significant benefits for React applications. 💪
 - It supports mono-repo architecture, allowing us to divide our application into multiple reusable entities/libraries.
-- It offers tools to generate components, libraries, applications, and to check the health of our applications (e.g., circular dependencies).
+- It offers tools to generate components, libraries, applications, and check the health of our applications (e.g., circular dependencies).
 - By using [Nx Cloud](https://cloud.nx.app/orgs/62aaef82e814d400050ea393/workspaces/635932a66ecea758758f0563/overview), we can cache deployments, run tests, and build only the modified parts of the application.
 - It provides a framework for unit tests with [Jest](https://jestjs.io/) and end-to-end tests with [Cypress](https://www.cypress.io/).

-### How is the project structured?
+### How is the project structured? 🏗️

 To help you navigate through the project, here is a brief overview of its structure.